threefoldfoundation/info_sdk/src/10. Marketplace/generic_container.md

-After the deployment of the flist is complete, a url will be returned that can be used to access the container through web browser (corex) or by ssh if your flist support this after up your wireguard configuration.
+After the deployment of the Flist is complete, a url will be returned that could be used to access the container through web browser (corex) or by ssh if your Flist support this after up your wireguard configuration.

-### Deploying a Container with a custom flist
+### Deploying a Container with a custom Flist

 ![generic_1](././img/generic_1.png)